rjkviegas/skills-workshops/week-4/databases_1/README.md

 rspec
 ```

+## Spelunking DataMapper code

+* Have a look at [this class that uses DataMapper](./example_of_class_that_uses_datamapper.rb).

+* Walk through the code token by token.
+For each token, ask: **How does this relate to the other parts of the code or the table?**.
+As you go through the code, try to incorporate these ideas into your answers:

+* Class
+* Method
+* Object
+* Attribute
+* Property
+* Table
+* Row
+* Column
+* Header

+* Here are some example questions to help tease out the relationships between the parts of the code and the table.

+* `Person`.
+This is the `Person` class.
+* `create`.
+This is a class method provided by `DataMapper::Resource`.
+What does it do?
+* `name:` What does `name:` correspond to?
+What if we put `blah:` instead?
+* `timmy.print_name`.
+Where does `print_name` come from?
+The class or object?
+* `timmy.name`.
+Why can we `.name`?
+(Maybe ask about how and when the data gets from table to attribute to accessor.)
+* `timmy.save`.
+Where does `save` come from?
+What does it do?
+* `property :id`.
+How does this relate to the table?
+* `0  | Isla`.
+Where is this represented in the code?

-## Instructions
+## Exercise

 You have three classes that constitute a domain, with a mix of computed methods, properties and relations.

 ### Infer the domain (20 mins)